 Day Trip from Florence to Siena

 The city of Siena, capital of the region by the same name, is one of the best day trips from Florence you can do.
 The center of the city is a pedestrian-only zone and a UNESCO World Heritage site.
-The best way to visit Siena on a day trip is via bus, which takes a little over an hour each way.

 If you’ve spent much time in Florence, you’ll be aware that Italy is known for its Duomos, and Siena doesn’t disappoint.
 The Duomo (officially called the Cathedral of Santa Maria Assunta) is a beautifully designed building both inside and out.